joelforjava/joelforjava.com.src/src/jbake/content/blog/2020/06/running-kafka-connect-from-a-container.md

 I'm planning on writing a series of articles that go through various stages of deploying Kafka Connect in a containerized environment.
 For this article, I plan on getting to the point of deploying a multi-node distributed connector using docker.
 I will use one source connector in standalone mode that will be used to populate a Kafka topic with data and I will deploy a sink connector in distributed mode to pull the data back out.

 Later articles will explore deploying other sink connectors in distributed mode, including the Kafka-Kinesis Connector, via containers.
-For this article, I will be using docker and postman and will attempt deployment via Kubernetes in a future article.
+For this article, I will be using `docker` and `podman` and will attempt deployment via Kubernetes in a future article.
 I am by no means an expert in any container technology, but I can mostly get around using containers in docker.
 So, this is a learning experience on multiple fronts for me.

 ### Picking a Kafka Container ###